 Flowers: The tree is monoecious, that is with separate male and female flowers.
 Male flowers are yellow-green and occur on drooping catkins, up to 4 inches long, at the tip of last year's growth.
 The female flowers are very short, greenish-red and are on short spikes, single or up to 4 in a group and occur in the leaf axils of new growth.
 Both flowers appear following the leaves but the male pollen is released before the female flowers on the tree are ready, thus preventing self pollination.
 Pollination occurs by wind from adjacent trees.
 Single landscape specimens will therefore not bear seed.

 Seed: The female flowers mature to a large broadly elliptical acorn, the largest of our native oaks, 3/4 to 2 inches long, 1/2 to 3/4 inches wide, enclosed in a deep cap (oak acorns are highly variable as to cap coverage and acorn size by geographic location) with broadly triangular scales of which the upper group are long-pointed giving a fringe-like look.
 The acorn matures in late summer into autumn of the first year as do most species in Quercus Sect.
 Quercus - the White Oak Group.
 They appear in groups of 1 to 3 (4 happens - see photo) on a short stalk.
 The nut is light brown to grayish and can germinate immediately on falling from the tree.
 Dispersion is by animals.
 Trees require considerable age before bearing - upwards of 35 years.
 It is not uncommon for trees to bear heavily one year and sparsely the next.

 Habitat: Bur Oak prefers rich moist soil and is frequently found in bottom-lands.
 It will grow on hillsides and drier spots but needs full sun as it is only moderately shade tolerant but very drought tolerant.
 It is the most cold tolerant and the northern most new world Oak.
 It has a deep taproot and wide spreading laterals.
 It can re-sprout from damaged trunks if not too old.
 Bur Oak is susceptible to a blight - details below.

 Names: The genus name, Quercus, is the Latin word for Oak.
 The species, macrocarpa, is formed from two words and means large fruit and refers to the large acorn of this species.
-The author name for the plant classification - ‘Michx.’ is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
+The author name for the plant classification - ‘Michx.’ refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
 Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
 His son Francois, traveled with him and the father’s notes were later used for his 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.

 Comparisons: The oak whose leaf is closest to Bur Oak is the White Oak, but with White Oak, most of the the lobes are more deeply cleft.
 Also the acorns of White Oak don't have this pronounced a fringe at the top of the cup and instead have appressed hairs.
 White Oak bark tends to have more smooth patches.
 A comparison of common oak leaves is shown on the Oak Leaf Comparison sheet.

 Above: Bur oaks can reach great size with a stout trunk and an open rounded crown.
 This example has 4 trunks rising from a common base.
-The largest trunk is 28 inches in diamter indicating an age of about 140 to maybe 160 years (using the tree age calculator chart).
+The largest trunk is 28 inches in diameter indicating an age of about 170 to maybe 190 years (using the tree age calculator chart).